milankinen/cuic/doc/async.md

 own DSLs that combine actions, data reading and assertions into "chains" or similar constructs. `cuic` however, takes a different approach.
-Unlike in JavaScript, IO doesn't need to be asynchronous in JVM languages. `cuic` takes advance of this: each function call *blocks* if there are any asynchronous activity and returns *data structures* that can be interacted with other (possibly blocking) functions and standard Clojure language features.
+Unlike in JavaScript, IO doesn't need to be asynchronous in JVM languages. `cuic` takes advance of this: functions *block* if there are any asynchronous activity and after that return *plain objects* or *data structures* that can be further interacted with other (possibly blocking) functions and standard Clojure language features.
 This makes test utilities composable and easy to debug.
 Control flow is also a lot easier to follow in the standard blocking code than with asynchronous primitives and DSLs.

 As a rule of thumb, `cuic` has three levels to handle asynchrony:

-  1. `c/find` always waits until the searched element exists in DOM
+  1. `c/find` always waits until the queried element exists in DOM
-  2. Actions wait until the target element satisfies pre-conditions that are required for the performed action (e.g. clicked element becomes visible and enabled)
+  2. Actions wait until the target element satisfies pre-conditions that are required for the performed action (e.g. the clicked element becomes visible and enabled)
   3. `c/wait` macro allows waiting for *any* other condition, blocking the execution until the expected condition is satisfied

 ### Element queries with `cuic.core/find`

-Based on the experience, in 90% of the cases, you're gonna query just one specific element at time: "click save button", "fill email field",  "type xyz to the search box", "check that cancel button is disabled".
-Because this is so common, single element queries has special semantics in `cuic`: when you're searching for the element, `cuic` expects it to exist and tries its best to find the element before giving up.
+Based on the experience, in 90% of the cases, you're going to query just one specific element at time: "click the save button", "fill the email field",
+"type xyz to the search box", "check that the cancel button is disabled".
+Because this is so common, single element queries have special semantics in `cuic`: when you're searching for the element, `cuic` expects it to exist and tries its best to find the element before giving up.
 If the element is not found immediately, `cuic` waits a little and tries again and again until the element appears in DOM or timeout exceeds.
 In case of timeout, an exception is thrown.
 This means that `find` **always** returns an element that exists in DOM.